CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | access_denied | (optional, string) message displayed to the player if `security` > 0.
 Defaults to `"ERROR!
 Access denied!"`
 | eocs          | (optional, array of strings) a name for an `effect` that will shoot when player examines the computer
 | chat_topics   | (optional, array of strings) conversation topics if dialog is opened with the computer
+| furn   | (optional, string) The furniture the computer will actually be, default is f_console
+| fac    | (optional, string) The faction the computer will belong to for chat purposes

 Example for placing computer console (either by using a character in the rows array or explicit coordinates):